Dynamic graph and polynomial chaos based models for contact tracing data analysis and optimal testing prescription: Introduction

+Network based models have also been studied in the literature for analyzing disease spread~\cite{van2008virus,grossmann2020importance} and optimized vaccine allocation~\cite{preciado2013optimal,bistritz2019controlling}.
+In these papers, a network based ODE model called the $N$-Intertwined model is proposed for analyzing the spread/transmission of COVID-19 among population.
+In~\cite{grossmann2020importance}, the state of the nodes is assumed to be in one of the predefined compartments, while in~\cite{van2008virus,preciado2013optimal,bistritz2019controlling} the states are stochastic.
+The network is assumed to be a static random graph in these models.
+In~\cite{preciado2013optimal,bistritz2019controlling}, a (combinatorial) optimization problem involving a cost function of the states and constraint on the largest eigenvalue of the adjacency matrix of the graph is solved to optimize vaccination of the population in the network.

-However, to the best of our knowledge, our work is the first to incorporate contact tracing information into the SEIR model as dynamic graphs, with $S$, $E$, $I$, $R$ populations as probabilities, to model the COVID-19 transmission.
-This enables us to issue early warnings to individuals who are likely to be exposed and/or infected.
+However, to the best of our knowledge, our work is the first to incorporate contact tracing information into the SEIR model as dynamic graphs {and use the graph Laplacian for state evolution, to model the disease propagation}.
+This, along with with $S$, $E$, $I$, $R$ states as probabilities, enable us to issue early warnings to individuals who are likely to be exposed and/or infected (are asymptomatic).
 We also propose the use Polynomial Chaos Expansion to quantify uncertainties in the model and the measurements (test results) and present a method to prescribe optimal testing in order to control these uncertainties and mitigate the spread of the disease.
 These challenges have not been addressed in a systematic way in the prior works.